 The nature of creation can be a contentious topic.
 Does a literal reading of the first chapters of Genesis best describe the creation of the universe?
 Or does modern science give a more accurate description?
 Many contend that there are irreconcilable differences between what the Bible teaches and science has discovered.
 And at one level, it certainly appears that way.
 But I believe that there is much we can learn from both positions.
 And that the answer to these questions is not as clear-cut as some make it out to be.

-This article was originally written over eight years ago.
+I initially wrote this article over eight years ago.
 I have thought much about this topic over the intervening years.
 And I am more convinced than ever that the Bible and science are not at odds with each other.
-Rather they tell the same story but from two dramatically different perspectives.
+Instead, they tell the same story but from two dramatically different perspectives.

 - A Real and Knowable Universe